skiadas/cloud-cv-challenge/diary/Day3-CloudFormation.md

 One problem I encountered was misnaming a YAML property and also placing it at the wrong level.
 I'll look for two solutions: An automated step I can add to a github action as well as a VS Code plugin.

 I incorporated the cf linter at both levels.
 Then I spent a lot of time troubleshooting my stack which kept failing to create the certificate.
 It turns out I forgot to put a $ in front of a parameter.
 This took quite a long time to identify and fix.
+One of the challenges was that the certificate stack was being deleted as part of rollback-on-failure.
+Temporarily disabling that allowed me to get better error messages.
+I feel there should be a better way however, troubleshooting cloud formation errors feels a bit too random right now.

+Now we've got something working.
+What remains:

+- Arrange the tasks in the workflow so that they only run when appropriate: stack-changing tasks only run when the cloud formation templates have changed, while the syncing job only runs when the site folder has changed.
+- Create better error-handling pages (access denied, 404 etc).